 In 2019 I wrote more songs than I've ever written in a single year before - I wrote 24 brand new songs, I finished 6 songs that I'd started writing the year before, and I started writing an additional 10 songs that I've yet to finish.
 While it's wonderful when you're on a creative hot-streak, the downside is you end up with an ever-increasing backlog of songs that will remain unheard until you somehow find the time and means to record them.
 This inspired me to start a new project called 'The Voice Memo Demos', which is exactly what it sounds like - voice memos recorded on my phone of me performing songs in a single take with just a guitar or a piano.
 No overdubs, no effects, just a voice and an instrument, recorded raw and live.

 It's a little bit of a daunting project as (a) I'm not hugely confident performing live (I've always been a recording artist, first and foremost), (b) as you can tell from my studio recordings I love creating rich and layered arrangements for my songs, and (c) while I wrote most of these songs on guitar, it's not my main instrument.
-Still, hopefully what these demos will demonstrate is the basic things I always strive for when I write - to create memorable songs with a strong melodies.
+Still, hopefully what these demos will demonstrate what I always strive for when I write - to create memorable songs with a strong melodies.

 A World Without You